Crypto Scam Websites: How Cryptocurrency Scams Infiltrate the Mainstream

 Are you a news website, or are you project promoters?

-The Subtle Art of Deception
+The Subtle Art of Deception: How Scam Websites Deceive Crypto Investors

 Under the professional umbrella of their serious news sites, crypto exchanges, blogs, or other reputable businesses, they cover and review these scam projects, generate their own promoted crypto project lists, and repeatedly pump them in articles and reviews, making them appear legitimate under the guise of reputable platforms.
 This tactic muddies the waters, making it hard even for seasoned investors to distinguish between real opportunities and cleverly disguised frauds.